MigsaHub/CleanArchitectureApp/README.md

   	About design patterns I worked with Singleton Pattern, to defined a unique instance of Database with DapperContext.

-You can run with docker locally with this commands:
+You can run with docker locally with this command:

-	docker build --no-cache -t cleanarchitectureapp -f CleanArchitectureApp/Dockerfile .

-	docker run --name cleanarchitectureapp -p 32788:80 cleanarchitectureapp
+     docker-compose up --build -d
 # Endpoints